-Coastal Bend College Dean of Administrative Services
+Coastal Bend College Business Services

-Robert J. Beasley Jr. Administration Building

-Beeville, Texas 78102 rcude@coastalbend.edu
+Robert J. Beasley, Jr. Administration Building 3800 Charco Road Office Room Number 140 Beeville, Texas 78102 businessoffice@coastalbend.edu 361-354-2212

 5. As the following records will be housed as per their origin, requests for these records may originate with the college president so they may be routed accordingly: records of faculty, counselors, or administrative conferences with the student or pertaining to the student; records pertaining to student complaints; and, information relating to student participation in special programs, please contact: